ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

         }
     }
     ```
-2. The observability is disabled by default and it can be enabled by either adding inline parameter and updating the configuration.
-This options will enable metrics monitoring and distributed tracing.
+2. The observability is disabled by default and it can be enabled either by adding '--observe' flag and updating the configuration.
+This option enables metrics monitoring and distributed tracing.
 You will have to follow step-3 and step-4, if you want to have log analysis as well.

-   Inline Parameter :
+   '--observe' Flag :
-   Observability for ballerina service can be enabled with a shorthand inline parameter --observe as shown below.
-This enables observability for ballerina service with default settings, and publish the distributed tracing information to [Jaeger](https://www.jaegertracing.io/) and metrics information to [Prometheus](https://prometheus.io/).
+   Observability for Ballerina service can be enabled with a flag '--observe' as shown below.
+This enables observability for Ballerina service with default settings, and collect the distributed tracing information with [Jaeger](https://www.jaegertracing.io/) and metrics information with [Prometheus](https://prometheus.io/).

     ```bash
     $ ballerina run hello_service.bal --observe